Filming at the airport request form

 Permission must be sought a minimum of 10 working days prior to shoot date for a smaller production of under a day.

-Longer or more complex productions will require 3 - 4 weeks notice.
+Longer or more complex productions will require 3 - 4 weeks’ notice.
 Standard fees including Aviation Security fees (if required) will apply.
-Please complete the online form if you wish to enquire about filming at the airport.
+Please visit the filming request page for more information about commercial filming and the commercial filming request form.

 Auckland Airport asks social media users to be considerate of other people in the terminals and to seek permission before filming or photographing someone, this includes staff, passengers and members of the public.